ToobLand/stb_app/README.md

 # Old -unfinished project- deprecated
-The new version is here: https://github.com/ToobLand/studiebeest-frontend With REACT + VITE in TYPESCRIPT
+The new version is here: https://github.com/ToobLand/studiebeest-frontend With REACT + VITE & TYPESCRIPT